esm-dev/modern-monaco/README.md

 ### Adding `tsconfig.json`

-You can also add a `tsconfig.json` file to configure the TypeScript compiler options for the TypeScript language service worker.
+You can add a `tsconfig.json` file to configure the TypeScript compiler options for the TypeScript language service.

 ```js
 const tsconfig = {